 If you’re wondering how to combine funding for women-owned businesses, this guide will show you smart, actionable steps.

-Mix Grants and Loans Strategically
+Combining Grants and Business Loans

 Grants are excellent for kickstarting your business or launching new projects because they don’t require repayment.
 However, they’re often competitive and limited in amount.
 To fill the gap, consider low-interest microloans for women entrepreneurs or SBA-backed loans for women-owned small businesses.